Clathrate compound

 A clathrate is a chemical substance consisting of a lattice that traps or contains molecules.
-The word clathrate is derived from the Latin clathratus (clatratus), meaning ‘with bars, latticed’.
+The word clathrate is derived from the Latin clathratus (clatratus), meaning 'with bars, latticed'.
 Most clathrate compounds are polymeric and completely envelop the guest molecule, but in modern usage clathrates also include host–guest complexes and inclusion compounds.
 According to IUPAC, clathrates are inclusion compounds "in which the guest molecule is in a cage formed by the host molecule or by a lattice of host molecules."
 The term refers to many molecular hosts, including calixarenes and cyclodextrins and even some inorganic polymers such as zeolites.

 Clathrates can be divided into two categories: clathrate hydrates and inorganic clathrates.
 Each clathrate is made up of a framework and guests that reside the framework.
 Most common clathrate crystal structures can be composed of cavities such as dodecahedral, tetrakaidecahedral, and hexakaidecahedral cavities.

-Most clathrate hydrates are 85 mole % water.
-Clathrate hydrates are derived from organic hydrogen-bonded frameworks.
-These frameworks are prepared from molecules that "self-associate" by multiple hydrogen-bonding interactions.
-Small molecules or gases (i.e. methane, carbon dioxide, hydrogen) can be encaged as a guest in hydrates.
-The ideal guest/host ratio for clathrate hydrates range from 0.8 to 0.9.
-The guest interaction with the host is limited to van der Waals forces.
-Certain exceptions exist in semiclathrates where guests incorporate into the host structure via hydrogen bonding with the host structure.
-Hydrates form often with partial guest filling and collapse in the absence of guests occupying the water cages.
-Like ice, clathrate hydrates are stable at low temperatures and high pressure and possess similar properties like electrical resistivity.
-Clathrate hydrates are naturally occurring and can be found in the permafrost and oceanic sediments.
-Hydrates can also be synthesized through seed crystallization or using amorphous precursors for nucleation.

 Unlike hydrates, inorganic clathrates have a covalently bonded framework of inorganic atoms with guests typically consisting of alkali or alkaline earth metals.
 Due to the stronger covalent bonding, the cages are often smaller than hydrates.
 Guest atoms interact with the host by ionic or covalent bonds.
 Therefore, partial substitution of guest atoms follow Zintl rules so that the charge of the overall compound is conserved.
 Most inorganic clathrates have full occupancy of its framework cages by a guest atom to be in stable phase.
 Inorganic clathrates can be synthesized by direct reaction using ball milling at high temperatures or high pressures.
-Crystallization from melt in another common synthesis route.
-Due to the wide variety of composition of host and guest species, inorganic clathrates are much more chemically diverse and posses a wide range of properties.
+Crystallization from melt is another common synthesis route.
+Due to the wide variety of composition of host and guest species, inorganic clathrates are much more chemically diverse and possess a wide range of properties.
 Most notably, inorganic clathrates can be found to be both an insulator and a superconductor (Ba8Si46).
 A common property of inorganic clathrates that has attracted researchers is low thermal conductivity.
 Low thermal conductivity is attributed to the ability of the guest atom to "rattle" within the host framework.
 The freedom of movement of the guest atoms scatters phonons that transport heat.